Bashkir Academic Drama Theater Mazhit Gafuri: History of the theater

 In 2006, Honored Cinema Worker of the Republic of Belarus, Honored Filmmaker of Russia R.A.
 Ismagilov; November 8, 2007 opened a small stage of the theater.
 From 2012 to the present, the artistic director of the theater is the Honored Artist of the Russian Federation (1987), Republic of Bаshkortostan (1983), laureate of the State Prize of the Republic of Bashkortostan named after Salawat Yulayev (1986), laureate of the State Prize of the Russian Federation in the field of literature and art (1995), laureate Prizes to them.
-A. Yablochkina in the nomination “Best Actor” (Moscow,1995), laureate of the Orenburg Lira Prize (2003, 2012), professor, corresponding member of the Petrovsky Academy of Sciences and Arts (2005) Oleg Khanov.
+A. Yablochkina in the nomination "Best Actor" (Moscow,1995), laureate of the Orenburg Lira Prize (2003, 2012), professor, corresponding member of the Petrovsky Academy of Sciences and Arts (2005) Oleg Khanov.

 The theater opened the 100th anniversary theater season in September 2019.

 Modern theater

 The modern building is located on the site of the (dismantled in 1932) Resurrection Cathedral.
 The theater building was declared an architectural monument.

+In 2017, the director of the theater became Irshat Fayzullin, before that Oleg Khanov was the director.